aman0x/elyra-poc/README.md

 - `tests/`: Test DAGs and scripts

 ## Prerequisites
+**Important: Fork & GitHub Token Setup**

+To enable Airflow to fetch DAGs from your repository, you must:

+- **Fork this repository** to your own GitHub account.
+- **Create a GitHub Personal Access Token (classic)** with repo access ([GitHub token creation guide](https://github.com/settings/tokens?type=classic)).
+- **Add your GitHub token** to the Airflow Runtime configuration as a secret or environment variable.
+This allows Airflow to synchronize DAGs from your forked repository securely.
+- For a visual example, see the reference in `Airflow Runtime Example.png` in this repository.

 - Kubernetes cluster (v1.18+ recommended)
 - `kubectl` configured for your cluster
 - Helm (for Helm-based deployments)